ChurchApps/FreeShowWeb/src/routes/docs/remote/+page.md

 ## The different tabs

+### Search (Shows)

+See a list of all your shows (same as the "Shows" drawer), click them to open.
+If you enable the "Quick play" the show will automatically play from this list.
+At the top there is a search bar to quickly find the show you are looking for.

-### Projects
+### Scriptures

-This show all of the projects (not in the folders) in FreeShow.
+If you have any offline Bibles imported they will show up here, and you can use this to present scripture from your phone.

 ### Project

-See the active project and click on a show to open it.
-(Currently does not work for media.)

-### Shows

-See a list of all the existing shows in the program.
-Here you can also search for a specific show.
+If you have a project active it will be automatically opened, if not you will see a list of all your projects and open them.
+You can click the tab multiple times to toggle between the opened project and all projects.

 ### Show

-When you open a show you can see all the slides here, click on one of them to play it.
+When you open a show, or a show is already active, you can see all the slides here, click on one of them to play.
+At the bottom you can also change layout if multiple are available, or click "Groups" or "Edit" to edit the groups layout or text content.

-### Slide
+### Output

 When a slide is outputted this tab will be enabled, here you can see the playing slide and the next one.
+You can also toggle to "Lyrics" mode to see all the text in a list without the styling.

 Click on the right side of the screen to go to next, and click on the left (1/3) to go to the previous slide.

-### Lyrics

-Same as the "Slide" tab but here you can see all the text of the whole show in a easy to read version.